mukeshydv/Design-Principles/README.md

 }
 ```

-Now the Business login and Representational logic are in different class.
-It will minimize the coupling and it is bad design to couple two different logics.
+Now the Business logic and Representational logic are in different class.
+It will minimize the coupling and it is bad design to couple two different logics, also we can add new Representational logic easily without modifying our business logic.

 ### 2. Open Close Principle